zalando-stups/superagent-oauth2-client/README.md

 `then` will only be called when the original request was successful, no matter if the first or the second time.

 `catch` may be called for varying reasons.
 We may have used a valid token, but the server responded with an error.
-Or we requested a new access token with our refresh token, but the authorization endpoint responded with an error.
-Or we might just be about to redirect the user to said endpoint.
+Or we might just be about to redirect the user to the auth endpoint.

 ## How does it work